Chapter 9 of “The Molecules of Emotion” gets juicy. Dr. Pert says, on page 185

 “…it might make more sense to emphasize the perspective of psychology rather than of neuroscience, for the term psycho clearly conveys the study of mind, which encompasses but also goes beyond the study of the brain.
 I like to speculate that what the mind is, is the flow of information as it moves among the cells, organs, and systems of the body…the mind as we experience it is immaterial, yet it has physical substrate, which is both the body and the brain.”

 Creating behavior?
 Now there is where I part ways with her.
 My son, who is studying psychology believes our behavior is determined by chemicals in the brain.
+That makes him, and those who agree with him, materialists.
 Many people believe our behavior is pre-determined or determined, that there is no real choice or free-will.
-Frankly, this seems to be the debate as we are squarely in the high-tech age, moving from Newtonian materialism to Einstein quantum states where something we see only exists because we see it collectively.
+Frankly, this seems to be the central debate as we are squarely in the high-tech age, moving from Newtonian materialism to Einstein quantum states where something we see only exists because we see it collectively.
 It doesn’t exist in and of itself, by itself.

 What do your intuition and experience tell you here?
 How has your life unfolded?
-My life has taught me that I create my reality by the habitual feeling, beliefs, and thoughts that I run.
+My life has taught me that I create my reality and my body condition by the habitual feeling, beliefs, and thoughts that I run.
 So I check myself every day.
 It’s called mindfulness.
-While I am part of an agreed upon collective mind field as I look out my office window at the snow-covered roofs, my individual perception, interpretation, feeling, and thought process is chosen by me.
+While I am part of an agreed-upon collective mind field as I look out my office window at the snow-covered roofs, my individual perception, interpretation, feeling, and thought processes are chosen by me.
 Am I kidding myself?
 Am I just a puppet on a string?
+Or are we truly at choice?

 While it’s true that in my personal life, death/change has been a constant around me, it’s not something I chose to happen; I’ve witnessed it happening to others first hand.
 The universe allowed it to occur around me for a reason or maybe I did.
 However, my individual choices are indeed the reason I find myself in my current situation.
 It’s all good.

-My mind is run by my intuition 24/7 and always has been.
+My mind is run by my intuition 24/7 and always has been, for as long as I can remember.
 Personally, I feel like I live in a kaleidoscope.
 When others see static sameness, I see and feel minute details of an ever-changing landscape of colors, vibes, temperatures, shapes, dimensions, and souls coming and going.
 Even sitting still, I feel in my body that life around me on earth is a dance of changes in light and shadow and I interpret them as quickly as I can and respond.